 ISLAM AND SLAVERY

 One of the ways I have seen Muslim leaders promote Islam is by talking about the glory of the Islamic civilization.
-The Islamic empire is said to be a system of justice and responsible for everything good in the world.
-Very often when these claims are made the Western Christian civilization is criticised as corrupt and brutal.
-This approach to promoting Islam is successful for a few reasons:
+The Islamic empire is said to be a system of tolerance, justice, and responsible for everything good in the world.
+Very often when these claims are made the Western Christian civilization is criticised as corrupt, brutal, and failed.
+This method of promoting Islam is successful for a few reasons:

 The enslavement of human beings was practised by all the ancient civilisations of the Americas, Asia, Europe, and Africa.
 People became slaves the property of others through debt, by being sold into slavery by family members, by being captured in war, or through kidnapping by slave raiders and pirates.
 Nowadays, when slavery as such is banned in almost every country, there are still situations where people are effectively trapped in employment under harsh conditions.
 For example, they may be "bonded labourers" in Pakistan, unable to change jobs because of debts to their employer.
 Another scenario is that of expatriate domestic workers in Saudi Arabia, whose employers have seized their passports, and who are locked in the house to prevent them escaping.
 Such individuals are slaves in all but name.
 There are also still true slaves in some countries.